Domm98/Computational-Intelligence-Coursework/README.md

 # Computational-Intelligence-Coursework

-This project uses a finely tuned evolutionary algorithm that can successfully land a fleet of spaceships onto a landing pad autonomously.
+This project uses a finely tuned evolutionary algorithm along with a neural network to successfully land a fleet of spaceships onto a landing pad autonomously.